Page Banner

 • Examples of eligible projects can be found on EPA’s Fact Sheet on the subject available for download at floridadep.gov/wra/srf/documents/cwsrf-emerging-contaminants-funding-information-sheet.

-• 100% of the funding will be given in the form of Principal Forgiveness.
-In accordance with Rule 62-503.850, F.A.C., eligible projects for this funding will be given an exemption from having to qualify as a small, disadvantaged community to receive principal forgiveness.
+• 100% of the funding will be given in the form of principal forgiveness.
+In accordance with Rule 62-503.850, F.A.C., eligible projects for this funding will be given an exemption from having to qualify as a small, disadvantaged community to receive principal forgiveness; however, small, disadvantaged communities will be given priority.

 DWSRF Emerging Contaminants